yangheeryu/Dongle/README.md

 Dongle(동글) is a revised name of Dongle Hangeul(동글한글) which was released in 2012.

-It consists of a full set of modern Hangeul syllables(11,172 characters), Google Latin core set and some of the symbols in KS X 1001.
+It consists of a full set of modern Hangeul syllables(11,172 characters), Google Latin core set, and some of the symbols in KS X 1001.

 Some of the Latin characters and KS symbols are refined for this version in 2020.